hiep294/librarymanagement294/README.md

 In this table, due day is set in default, each book can set its own due days
 ## Start App
 1. Start your MySQL
 2. Start Rails.
-In folder 'backj_end_service', run this command:
+In folder 'back_end_service', run this command:
 ```
 rails s
 ```